GiladLeef/robovision/README.md

 `python3 train.py`

-Use robolabel to easily label your data in a click of a button.
+Use labelme to easily label your data in a click of a button.

 ![](assets/flower.png)